 Gbarpolu is bordered on the west by Grand Cape Mount County, on the southwest by Bomi County, on the east by Bong County, on the northeastern by Lofa County, and the northwestern region by the Republic of Sierra Leone.
 Very interestingly, the Gola Forest is footed on both sides of the northwestern region of Gbarpolu (the home of the Gola Forest Community).

 Bopolu City which is about 62.2 miles (100 km) was a center of trade.
-By the nineteenth century, the Bopolu area has reached its prominence under the historical King Boswan of Liberia in terms of the commercial activities.
-Local marketers and Slave Traders brought to Bopolu; ivories, gold, spices, camwoods and slaves in exchange for salt, tobacco, guns and European cloths.
+By the nineteenth century, the Bopolu area has reached its prominence under the historical King Boswan of Liberia in terms of commercial activities.
+Local marketers and Slave Traders brought to Bopolu; ivories, gold, spices, camwood, and slaves in exchange for salt, tobacco, guns, and European cloths.

-Subsistence farming is the general livelihood activities of the people of Bopolu.
+Subsistence farming is the general livelihood activity of the people of Bopolu.
 They cultivate rice, cassava, yams, plantains, sweet potatoes, peppers, etcetera and produce palm oil and palm nuts for the Monrovian Market.